A weak Lehmer code for type $F_4$: Weak Lehmer codes

 We have now an algorithm to associate, in a global way, to any lower Bruhat interval of $F_4$ an order ideal of $\N^4$, i.e. a multicomplex, whose rank--generating function equals the one of the interval.
+Most of the multicomplexes associated with lower Bruhat intervals in $F_4$ are obtained by using the function $L_1$ composed with the automorphisms of the Bruhat order.

-Therefore, by the general construction explained in \cite[Section 2]{BS}, we have an algorithm that associates to any lower Bruhat interval of $F_4$ a balanced vertex--decomposable simplicial complex whose $h$-polynomial equals the rank--generating function of the interval.
+By the general construction explained in \cite[Section 2]{BS}, we have an algorithm that associates to any lower Bruhat interval of $F_4$ a balanced vertex--decomposable simplicial complex whose $h$-polynomial equals the rank--generating function of the interval.

 \begin{ex} Let $w:=s_4s_3s_1s_2s_3s_4s_2s_1 \in F_4$.
 The element $w$ is a fixed point of $\aut(F_4,\leq)$.
 We have that $L_1(w)=(1,1,6,0)$ and a multicomplex whose rank--generating function equals the one of the Bruhat interval $[e,w]$ is the order ideal $\{L_1(v):v\leq w\}$ with maxima